 Simple templates contain only fixed plain text.
 When you expand a simple template, the text is automatically inserted into your source code, replacing the abbreviation.

 Parameterized templates contain variables that enable user input.
 When you expand a parameterized template, variables are either replaced by input fields for the user to specify manually, or calculated by PyCharm automatically.

-Surround templates wrap a block of selected code with text specified by the user.
+Surround templates wrap a block of the selected code with the text specified by the user.
+For example,

 Texpands into a pair of tags, for which you can specify a name.
 You can also select a block of code, then press Ctrl+Alt+J to open the Select Template popup and select the

 Ttemplate to wrap the selection with a pair of tags.

 Postfix code completion is similar to live templates.
 It transforms the current expression without selecting it.
 For example, you can type

 .if after an expression to invoke the corresponding postfix completion and wrap the expression with an

 To configure live templates, open the Editor | Live Templates page of the Settings/Preferences Ctrl+Alt+S. On the Live Templates page, you can see all the available live templates, edit them and create new templates.

 Templates are grouped according to the context where they can be used (usually, by the corresponding language).
 To move a template to another group, right-click the template, select Move, and then select the necessary group name.